-A steep topogram where the designs of the houses were not altered substantially to suit the levels, resulting in repetitive stepping of the pitched roof forms in Bathurst and Edward Streets.
-Where necessary, sites were terraced and the houses built high above the street on level sites contained by sandstone retaining walls.
-Narrow openings in these walls provide access to stairs leading up to front doors.

-Houses that represent the distinctive transitional architectural style of local builder Edward Knox Harkness, who combined elements of Victorian Gothic revival and Federation detailing In dwellings that were built in small cohesive groups.
+- A steep topogramy where the designs of the houses were not altered substantially to suit the levels, resulting to epetitive stepping of the pitched roof forms in Bathurst and Edward Streets.
+Where recessary, sites were terraced and the houses built high above the street on level sites contained by sandstone retaining walls.
+Narrow openings in these walls provide access to stairs leading up to front doors. - House's that represent the distinctive transitional architectural style of local builder Edward Knox Harkness, who combined elements of Victorian Gothic revival and Federation detailing in dwellings that were built in small cohesive groups.
 A variety of forms of detached, semidetached and single storey terrace houses that, through their restrictive palette of materials and distinctive decorative detailing, create a very consistent architectural group.
 The decorative details were applied to the range of house forms in a variety of combinations to achieve interest in the streetscape.
 The detached and semi-detached houses often contain projecting front rooms with gables facing the street.
 The terrace houses sometimes include small projecting bays to their front facades.

-- Houses that incorporate the following elements: - steeply pitched roofs clad in terracotta Marseilles tiles, slate or a combination of the two nber 2020 materials.
-Chimneys are tall with terracotta pots; - face brickwork, now often painted, decorated with a combination of Victorian Gothic inspired timber fretwork and stucco moulded details; - timber posts, ornamental brackets and, often cast iron filigree, valances and front verandahs or porches with small roof bays or gables; and - vertically proportioned windows, with double hung painted timber sashes being most common. - The streetscapes with their high aesthetic values enhanced by the central tree plan ings in Magney, Harkness, Russell and Edward Streets. - The centrally located 'Harbour View Park' that is an integral part of the Harbour View Estate development and retains structures from the initial period of development.
+- ► Houses that incorporate the following elements: - steeply pitched roofs clad in terracotta Marseilles tiles, slate or a combination of the two materials.
+Chimneys are tall with terracotta pots; - face brickwork, now often painted, decorated with a combination of Victorian Gothic inspired timber fretwork and stucco moulded details; - timber posts, ornamental brackets and, often cast iron filigree, valances and front verandahs or porches with small roof bays or gables; and - vertically proportioned windows, with double hung painted timber sashes being most common. - The streetscapes with their high aesthetic values enhanced by the central tree plantings in Magney, Harkness, Russell and Edward Streets. - The centrally located 'Harbour View Park' that is an integral part of the Harbour View Estate development and retains structures from the initial period of development.

-- 01 To ensure that future development maintains the high quality and aesthetic value of the streetscapes in the precinct. - To ensure development, including infill, complements the predominantly Victorian Gothic 02 Revival and Federation character of the precince - , chmic um the put To ensure that the repetitive rhythmic rockcape of dwellings is not broken by additional development that is visible from the prote domain.
+- O1 To ensure that future development maintains the high quality and aesthetic value of the streetscapes in the precinct. - O2 To ensure development, including infill, complements the predominantly Victorian Gothic Revival and Federation character of the precipc - To ensure that the repetitive rhythmic root cape of dwellings is not broken by additional development that is visible from the public domain.